 Agencies should also consider datasets that have been requested either through direct community engagement or FOI requests.

 Agencies are encouraged to prioritise high value data sets that the commercial, research and community sectors can add value to.
 These datasets often relate to the agencies key strategic initiatives.
-For example, the Department of Finance and Deregulation could consider grants program data.
+For example, the Department of Finance could consider grants program data.